PradatiusD/growthlab/README.md

 GrowthLab Card Flipping

-# What to put in widget
+# What to put in widget to improve rendering
 ```php

 <?php